 - Although chips are used in the events, race times and top finisher awards are based on gun time.
 Chips are used to track splits, finish times and track runners on the course.

 Where will race results be posted?

 - We will share the link via email and social media before the event.
-If you are running a longer distance with splits, friends can track your progress during the event.
+Friends can track your progress during the event if you are running a longer distance with splits.
 After the race results are finalized, they will be linked on our Ultrasignup page.

 What do you award for each distance?

-- Top place finisher awards are typically presented to the top three male and female finishers and the top masters male and female finishers in each distance.
-In cases where the distance is shorter, and the number of participants is limited, we might reduce the number of awards.
+- Top place finisher awards are typically presented to the top three male and female finishers and the top master male and female finishers in each distance.
+In cases where the distance is shorter and the number of participants is limited, we might reduce the number of awards.
 We do not do age group awards.

 May I drop to a shorter distance mid-race?